 Programme Governance

-The PPES programme is governed by the PPES Programme Management Committee which is a sub-committee of the School of Social Sciences and Philosophy Undergraduate Teaching and Learning Committees.
+The PPES programme is governed by the PPES Programme Management Committee, which is a sub-committee of the School of Social Sciences and Philosophy Undergraduate Teaching and Learning Committees.
 Membership of the PPES Programme Management Committee includes the Academic Director (Chair), Administrative Officer (Secretary), an academic representative from each of the four constituent Disciplines and a PPES Student Representative.

 Module Registration and Timetable